prathimacode-hub/ML-ProjectKart/Named Entity Recognition/README.md

 ## Conclusion

-From the above comparision, we can notice that accuracies of all the deep learning models are mostly same and it performs best
+From the above comparision, we can notice that accuracies of all the deep learning models are mostly same and it performs best, we can use LSTM/GRU as a final model, since it is much faster to train, we can use this model

+## Sean Benhur

+You can connect with me here on [LinkedIn](https://www.linkedin.com/in/seanbenhur/) and Twitter(https://twitter.com/seanbenhur)